stolostron/integrity-shield/README.md

-Integrity Shield has two components mainly: API and Observer.
+Integrity Shield consists of two main components, API and Observer.

 Integrity Shield API receives a k8s resource from OPA/Gatekeeper, validates the resource which is included in the admission request and sends the verification result to OPA/Gatekeeper.
 Integrity Shield API uses verify-resource feature of k8s-manifest-sigstore internally to verify k8s manifest.